 Victim Consciousness: 6 Ways to Overcome It

-Victimization, especially in the extreme or over long periods of time, does require for most a significant period of recuperation and work on overcoming its effects.
-That time should be taken and understood.
+When someone has been victimized, especially in the extreme or over long periods of time, a significant amount of effort and help is needed to recuperate and work on overcoming the effects.

 Being a Victim versus Victimization